Davis Cup – Europe/Africa Zone II

 I had another good start in the 2007 season, reaching two quarterfinals before winning my second ATP title at Zagreb with victory over Ivan Ljubicic.
 I very nearly won my third title a week later at the Open 13 in Marseille, but lost in the final to Gilles Simon.
 I had another strong grass court spell, reaching the final in Halle, where I lost to Tomas Berdych, before losing a marathon five-set Wimbledon quarterfinal against Novak Djokovic.
 The season finished well for me, with semifinal appearances in Basel and at the BNP Paribas Masters.

-Now that I'm one of the top players in the world, I still want to give and take pleasure from being on the court - this is my aim.
+I still want to give and take pleasure from being on the court - this is my aim.